Paulist Productions

-Paulist Productions is a Catholic film production company founded in 1960 by the Paulist priest Father Ellwood "Bud" Kieser.
+Paulist Productions is an independent Catholic film production company founded in 1960 by the Paulist priest Father Ellwood "Bud" Kieser.
 The Paulists describe the company as a "creator of films and television programs that uncover God’s presence in the contemporary human experience".

 As of 2018, producer Mike Sullivan is president of Paulist Productions.

 Paulist has generated a range of programming for CBS, The History Channel, Hallmark Hall of Fame and UPtv.

 History

 Ellwood "Bud" Kieser was born in Philadelphia in 1929.
 After graduating from La Salle College in 1950, he joined the Paulist Fathers.
 He earned his Ph.D. in theology of communications from the Graduate Theological Union in Berkeley, Calif. in 1973, writing his dissertation on Cinema as a Religious Experience.

 The original purpose of the company was to produce Insight, an American religious-themed weekly anthology series that aired in syndication from October 1960 to January 1985.
 Insight earned six Emmy Awards during its twenty-three year run.

 In 1974, the Humanitas Prize for film and television writing was founded by Kieser and the men and women of Paulist Productions.

 In 1984, Paulist produced the ABC prime time special, The Fourth Wise Man.
 The New York Times reviewer, John J. O'Connor said, "Father Kieser has generally proved adept at attracting first-rate talent to Paulist projects, and The Fourth Wise Man indicates his powers of persuasion are stronger than ever."
 Adapted by Tom Fontana from the short story by Henry van Dyke Jr., the film starred Martin Sheen, Eileen Brennan and Alan Arkin.

 Paulist Pictures was later formed for the purpose of film production, creating the features Romero (1989) and Entertaining Angels: The Dorothy Day Story (1996).

 After Kieser's death in September 2000, Frank Desiderio, C.S.P. became president of the company.
 He broadened the scope to produce television documentaries for the History Channel, including Judas - Traitor or Friend, Joseph: The Silent Saint, The Twelve Apostles, St. Peter: The Rock and Paul, the Apostle.
 Healing and Prayer: Power or Placebo was also produced for A&E. He was followed by Eric Andrews, C.S.P.

 In 2004, Paulist Productions released the made-for-television film Judas which aired on ABC and was written by writer/producer Tom Fontana, who also served as executive producer.